virtualparadox/BBMap/docs/readme.txt

 BBMap readme by Brian Bushnell
-Last updated November 24, 2014.
+Last updated May 26, 2015.
-Please contact me at bbushnell@lbl.gov if you have any questions or encounter any errors.
+Please contact me at bbushnell@lbl.gov if you have any questions or encounter any errors, or post in the relevant thread on SeqAnswers.
-BBMap and all other BBTools are free to use for noncommercial purposes, and investigators are free to publish results derived from them, as long as the source code is not published without explicit permission.
-The BBTools package was written by Brian Bushnell, with the exception of the (optional, but faster) C and JNI components, which were written by Jonathan Rood.
+The BBTools package was written by Brian Bushnell, with the exception of the (optional, but faster) C, JNI, and MPI components, which were written by Jonathan Rood.

+All tools in the BBMap package are free to use.
+If you use BBMap in work leading to a publication, and BBMap has not yet been published, please cite it something like this:
+BBMap - Bushnell B. - sourceforge.net/projects/bbmap/

+This readme is primarily for BBMap.
+Usage information for all tools is in the tool's individual shellscript.
+For information on installing BBMap or compiling JNI code, see compiling.txt For legal stuff, see Legal.txt and bbmap/license.txt For usage information about config files, see readme_config.txt

 Special thanks for help with shellscripts goes to:
-Alex Copeland (JGI), Douglas Jacobsen (JGI/NERSC), and sdriscoll (SeqAnswers).
+Alex Copeland (JGI), Douglas Jacobsen (JGI/NERSC), sdriscoll (SeqAnswers), and Jon Rood (JGI/NERSC).

 This is the official release of BBMap, version 34.x

 Basic Syntax:

-(Using shellscript, on Genepool, which autodetects RAM to set -Xmx parameter.
+(Using shellscript, under Unix, which autodetects RAM to set -Xmx parameter.
 You can also include a flag like '-Xmx31g' in the shellscript arguments to set RAM usage.)
 To index:
 bbmap.sh ref=<reference.fa>
 To map: